sand32/s10n/content/projects/embers/index.md

 {{< lead >}}[{{< icon "globe" >}}](https://embersadrift.com) [{{< icon "steam" >}}](https://store.steampowered.com/app/3336530/Embers_Adrift/){{< /lead >}}

-_Note: This article is currently being written and will expand and/or change substantially over the coming days._

 ### Brief History
 I joined the Stormhaven team in May 2020.
 This is a project that had started as a passion project by a small group of Everquest fans, had already gone through several personnel shifts through its history, and by the time I joined the project had made some significant progress and had received the funding required to expand the team.